 Simple English definitions for legal terms

-Read a random definition: regency
+Read a random definition: intervention duty

 A journal entry is a written record of a transaction in accounting.
 It includes equal amounts of debits and credits, with occasional explanations of the recorded transactions.
 It is like a diary for a business's financial activities.
 It helps keep track of money coming in and going out.
 It is important to keep accurate journal entries to ensure the financial health of a business.